 A Concentric coil has an inner circle and an outer circle wire winding.
 Its search pattern is cone shaped and can be useful for accurately pinpointing the target.
-Concentric coils tend to be noisier in highly mineralised ground and require more overlap of sweep for thorough ground coverage.
+Concentric coils tend to be noisier in highly mineralized ground and require more overlap of sweep for thorough ground coverage.

 Double-D (DD) Coil

 A Double-D coil has two overlapping wire windings in the shape of two D’s (one reversed).
-The characteristics of a Double-D coil are stability (especially in heavily mineralised ground), good depth, sensitivity and a very thorough search pattern.
+The characteristics of a Double-D coil are stability (especially in heavily mineralized ground), good depth, sensitivity and a very thorough search pattern.